psteniusubi/webauthn-tester/README.md

 ### credentialPublicKey

 https://w3c.github.io/webauthn/#credentialpublickey

 https://w3c.github.io/webauthn/#sctn-encoded-credPubKey-examples

 credentialPublicKey is COSE encoded.
 This code translates COSE to JWK, a more human readable format.

-It is not a general purpose COSE translator.
+This is not a general purpose COSE translator.
 Only WebAuthn algorithm identifiers are recognized.

 ```javascript
 function decodeCredentialPublicKey(data) {